P-i-N/conco/README.md

 ## Features

 * **Header-only**: The library is header-only, so you just need to include `conco.hpp`
 * **Simple**: No dependencies, no memory allocations, no global state.
-* **Text-to-function mapping**: Map text commands to C/C++ functions with an associated name and description.
 * **Automatic argument parsing**: Arguments are automatically tokenized and converted from strings to the types required by the function parameters.
 * **Return value handling**: Captures the return value of the executed function and can stringify it into a user-provided buffer.
-* **Custom types**: User can define specialized conversion functions to enable argument parsing for custom types.
+* **Custom types**: User can define specialized conversion functions to enable argument parsing for own types.
+* **Member functions**: Supports binding member functions to commands, allowing using methods of classes/struct as commands.
-* **Default arguments**: Supports commands with default arguments.
+* **Default arguments**: Commands can have default arguments, which are used when the user omits them.
-* **Overloading**: Supports function overloading by allowing multiple functions with the same name, but different set of parameters.
+* **Overloading**: Supports simple overloading by allowing multiple commands with the same name, but different parameter sets.

 ## Basic Example